galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > This tool simply adds a box of the required dimensions to the GRO file.
-A distance of at least 1.0 nm is recommended to avoid interactions between the protein and its mirror image.
+>    > This tool returns a new GRO structure file, containing the same coordinates as before, but defining a simulation box such that every atom is a minimum of 1 nm from the box boundary.
+A distance of at least 1 nm is recommended to avoid interactions between the protein and its mirror image.
 On the other hand, increasing the box size too far will increase the simulation time, due to the greater number of solvent molecules which need to be treated.
+A variety of box shapes are available to choose: we select triclinic, as it provides the most efficient packing in space and thus fewer computational resources need to be devoted to simulation of solvent.
 >    {: .comment}
 >
 {: .hands_on}

-### Solvation
+## Solvation

-The next step is solvation of the newly created simulation box.
-Note that the system is charged (depending on the pH) - the solvation tool also adds sodium or chloride ions as required to neutralise this.
+The next step is solvation of the newly created simulation box - as we are simulating under biological conditions, we use water as the solvent.
+Note that the system is charged (depending on the pH) - the solvation tool also adds sodium or chloride ions (replacing existing water molecules) as required to neutralize this.

-> ### {% icon hands_on %} Hands-on: Task description
+> ### {% icon hands_on %} Hands-on: Solvation
 >
 > 1. **GROMACS solvation and adding ions** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"GRO structure file"*: `output` (output of **GROMACS structure configuration** {% icon tool %})